palantir/conjure-python/README.md

 ## Overview

-The generated clients provide a simple interface for executing statically typed remote procedure calls from the Python 2 or 3.
+The generated clients provide a simple interface for executing statically typed remote procedure calls from Python 2 or 3.

 ## Usage